Enabling Relational Database Analytical Processing in Bulk-Bitwise Processing-In-Memory: Abstract

 \section{Abstract}

 Bulk-bitwise processing-in-memory (PIM), an emerging computational paradigm utilizing memory arrays as computational units, has been shown to benefit database applications.
-This paper demonstrates how GROUP-BY and JOIN, database operations not supported by previous works, can be performed efficiently in bulk-bitwise PIM used for relational database analytical processing.
-We develop a gem5 simulator and show that our hardware modifications, on the Star Schema Benchmark and compared to previous works, improve, on average, execution time by \pimdbSpeedup, energy by \pimdbEnergyGeomean, and the system's lifetime by \pimdbEnduGeomean.
+This paper demonstrates how GROUP-BY and JOIN, database operations not supported by previous works, can be performed efficiently in bulk-bitwise PIM for relational database analytical processing.
+We extend the gem5 simulator and evaluated our hardware modifications on the Star Schema Benchmark.
+We show that compared to previous works, our modifications improve (on average) execution time by \pimdbSpeedup, energy by \pimdbEnergyGeomean, and the system's lifetime by \pimdbEnduGeomean.
 We also achieved a speedup of \mntJoinSpeedup~over MonetDB, a modern state-of-the-art in-memory database.